-Stephen Fry Rumored To Be Filming Guest Appearance On Next Season of ‘Doctor Who,’ According To ‘Irish Mirror’
+Stephen Fry Rumored To Be Filming Guest Appearance On Next Season Of ‘Doctor Who,’ According To ‘Irish Mirror’

 Season 12 of Doctor Who is not expected to air until 2020.
 However, showrunner Chris Chibnall has stated that the next season will bring “more scares, more monsters, and more Bradley Walsh, Mandip Gill, and Tosin Cole.”
 This confirms that viewers will get to see a return of the new traveling companions introduced along with Jodie Whittaker in Season 11 of Doctor Who.

 The introduction of a female Timelord in Season 11 of Doctor Who was initially met with some derision from a select group within the fandom.
 However, as previously reported by the Inquisitr, the rating actually showed an increase in viewership as people tuned in to see how Whittaker would perform as the iconic Doctor Who.
-According to the Wrap, Season 11 of Doctor Who was “up 47 percent in total viewers, 46 percent in adults 18-49 and 32 percent in adults 25-54, over Season 10,” which featured Peter Capaldi as the Twelfth Doctor.
+According to The Wrap, Season 11 of Doctor Who was “up 47 percent in total viewers, 46 percent in adults 18-49 and 32 percent in adults 25-54, over Season 10,” which featured Peter Capaldi as the Twelfth Doctor.

 Doctor Who Season 12 is set to premiere on the BBC in 2020.